mrpowers-io/community/docs/open-source/grow-community.md

 # How to grow open source communities

+The community generally refers to the users, maintainers, and code contributors of an open source project.

+There are different types of community participants:

+* active participants: engage on Slack, in community meetings, or in GitHub
+* lurkers: join the Slack and/or community meetings, but don't actively engage
+* passive users: simply use the software product and don't even join the communities

+As an open source developer, you want to delight all types of users.

+## Delighting active participants

+TODO

+## Delighting lurkers

+TODO

+## Delighting passive users

+TODO

 ## Community meetings

 Projects should hold community meetings periodically to highlight external project contributions, and new features, and discuss the roadmap.